Debt Demystified: Understanding Good vs Bad Debt and Taking the First Step

 Show Notes

-Today we're looking at two real people from the PRIME framework who used debt in opposite ways.
+Debt isn't inherently good or bad.
+It's a tool — like a hammer that can build a house or break a window.
+Today we're looking at two real people who used debt in opposite directions.
 One built a cash-flowing investment.
 The other dug a $25,000 hole.
-Same tool.
-Different outcomes.

 Jonathan's Duplex: Good Debt in Action